ADAB – ÂDÂB

 Âdâb is the plural of adab.
 It is the general name for the conduct of Muhammad (asm).
 Through his Sunnah, Prophet Muhammad (asm) displayed the whole Islamic âdâb.

 Janâb-i Haqq decrees in Al-Qur’an Al-Hakîm, وَاِنَّكَ لَعَلَى خُلُقٍ عَظِيمٍ1 .
-Through the sahîh riwâyât when a distinguished Sahabah like Aisha Siddîqah (ra) described Hazrat Prophet ‘Alayhissalâtu Wassalâm, she would say كان خُلُقهُ القرآن .2 That is to say, "The example of good moral qualities of which the Qur'an declares is Muhammad ‘Alayhissalâtu Wassalâm.
+Through the sahîh riwâyât, when a distinguished Sahabah like Hazrat Aisha Siddîqah (ra) described Hazrat Prophet ‘Alayhissalâtu Wassalâm, she would say كان خُلُقهُ القرآن .2 That is, "The example of good moral qualities the Qur'an declares is Muhammad ‘Alayhissalâtu Wassalâm.
 One who conformed to those good moral qualities more than anyone and who, by fitrah, is created on those good moral qualities is he."

 The Eleventh Flash/ Eleventh Subtle Point

 One sort is the Sunnah as-Saniyyah subjected to ‘ibâdah.
 They, too, are declared in the books of the Sharî’ah.
 To change them is bid’ah.
-The other sort is called âdâb, and are described in the books of the Prophet's biography (Siyar as-Saniyyah).
+The other sort is called âdâb that they are described in the books of the Prophet's biography (Siyar as-Saniyyah).
 Opposition to them is not called bid’ah.
-But it is an opposition of a sort to the Prophet's âdâb and it is to not benefit from their nûr and from such true adab.
-As for this sort, it is to follow Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm’s actions concerning general custom, habitual practices and fıtrî acts, which are known through tawâtur.
-For example, there are a number of Sunnah as-Saniyyah concerning social relations that show the âdâb of speaking, and those declaring the principles of the âdâb of conditions like eating, drinking and sleeping.
-The Sunnahs of this sort is called “âdâb”.
-However, one who follows such âdâb transforms his habitual practices into ‘ibâdah and receives significant faydh from that âdâb.
-Conforming to the smallest âdâb reminds of Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm, and gives a nûr to the heart.
+But it is a kind of opposition to the Prophet's âdâb; it is not to benefit from their nûr and such true adab.
+As for this sort, it is to follow Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm’s actions of general custom, habitual practices and fıtrî acts, which are known through tawâtur.
+For example, there are many Sunnah as-Saniyyah that concern social relations, show the conduct of speaking and declare the principles of the conduct of the states, such as eating, drinking and sleeping.
+The Sunnah of this sort is called âdâb.
+However, one, who follows such âdâb, transforms his customary actions into ‘ibâdah and receives significant faydh from that âdâb.
+Following the smallest âdâb reminds of Ar-Rasûl Al-Akram ‘Alayhissalâtu Wassalâm and gives a nûr to the heart.

-The most important among the Sunnah as-Saniyyah are the Sunnahs which are the symbols of Islam and connected with the shaâ’er.
-Shaâ’er is an ‘ubûdiyyah concerning the community which are, in fact, general rights of a sort.
-As the whole community benefits through the performance of them by one person, due to its abandonment, the whole community will be responsible as well.
-Riyâ is not penetrated in the shaâ’er of this sort, and it is proclaimed.
+The most important among the Sunnah as-Saniyyah are the Sunnahs, which are the symbols of Islam and connected with the shaâ’er.
+Shaâ’er is an ‘ubûdiyyah concerning the community which is, in fact, a sort of common rights.
+As the whole community benefits through one person performing them, the whole community will be responsible for its abandonment.
+Riyâ cannot penetrate this sort of shaâ’er, and it is to be proclaimed.
 Even if they are of the nawâfil sort, they are more important than personal fardhs.

 The Answer:

 In the same way, As-Sâni’ Zuljalâl has numerous Names.
 Each Name has a different manifestation.
-For example, just as the Name of Ghaffâr requires the existence of sins and the Name of Sattâr, the existence of faults, so too, the Name of Jamîl does not wish to see ugliness.
-Names pertaining to beauty (Jamâl) and perfection (Kamâl) like Latîf, Karîm, Hakîm and Rahîm require that beings be in the most beautiful form and best among the possible situations.
-And as for those Names pertaining to beauty (Jamâl) and perfection (Kamâl), they want to display their beauties in the view of Malâikah, rûh beings, jinn and man through the beautiful condition and fine adab of beings.
+For example, just as the Name Ghaffâr requires the existence of sins and the Name Sattâr, the existence of faults, so too, the Name Jamîl does not wish to see ugliness.
+Names pertaining to His beauty (Jamâl) and perfection (Kamâl) like Latîf, Karîm, Hakîm and Rahîm require beings to be in the most beautiful form and best situation among the possible ones.
+And as for those Names pertaining to His beauty (Jamâl) and perfection (Kamâl), they want to display their beauty in the view of malâikah, rûh beings, jinn and man through the beautiful conditions and fine manners of beings.

-Thus, the âdâb in the Sunnah as-Saniyyah are the signs of this elevated âdâb, and its principles and samples.
+Thus, the âdâb in the Sunnah as-Saniyyah are the signs of this elevated adab and its principles and samples.

 The Eleventh Flash/ Sixth-Seventh Subtle Points